lubieniebieski/lubieniebieski.github.com/content/posts/2021/2021-03-10-workspace-2021/index.md

 ### Laptop 🆕

-I use a **[2019 Macbook Pro 16&#8243;][2]** in Space Gray.
+I use a **[2019 MacBook Pro 16";][2]** in Space Gray.

 2,6 GHz 6-Core Intel Core i7 + 16GB RAM.
 Sufficient for day-to-day work.
 But it blows air like a jet engine.
 Definitely too loud!
-And it's definitely bigger than my previous 13&#8243;.
+And it's definitely bigger than my previous 13";.
 I wanted more power (which it delivers), but I really don't like the noise it makes.

 {{< image src="202102_X1004580-lubieniebieskipl.jpg">}}

-Macbook is wrapped in a dbrand skin, a special <a href="https://dbrand.com/shop/special-edition/robot-camo" target="_blank" rel="noreferrer noopener">Robot Camo</a> edition which was shipped to me a few days before we went into COVID lockdown last year.
+MacBook is wrapped in a dbrand skin, a special <a href="https://dbrand.com/shop/special-edition/robot-camo" target="_blank" rel="noreferrer noopener">Robot Camo</a> edition which was shipped to me a few days before we went into COVID lockdown last year.
 I like the structure and the fact that it differentiates my laptop from other devices in the office --- not particularly beneficial when you stopped getting to the office, but still.. 🙂

-Macbook sits on a silver [Rain Design mStand][3].
+MacBook sits on a silver [Rain Design mStand][3].
 It's not matched to the colour of the hardware but I don't mind it (there was some kind of promotion on this particular colour after all).

 ### Display

 In 2017 I bought [LG 27UD88-W][4] display.
-It's 27&#8243;, 4K and it has a USB-C connection which works great with my Macbook (one cable for power&display).
+It's 27";, 4K and it has a USB-C connection which works great with my MacBook (one cable for power&display).

 The only issue I had initially, was the USB-C cable itself.
 The one delivered with the display was to short for my cable management needs and I had to look for a replacement.
-The one provided with the Macbook doesn't transfer data (it transmits power only), the other ones are short or have some other issues.
+The one provided with the MacBook doesn't transfer data (it transmits power only), the other ones are short or have some other issues.
 After some time, I found the right cable on Amazon, unfortunately, it's not available anymore.

 {{< image src="202102_X1004561-lubieniebieskipl-1.jpg">}}